What is The Kraft Group's history?

 What is the The Kraft Group Founding Story?

-- International Forest Products (IFP) was founded in 1972.
+- Founded from International Forest Products in 1972

 The Kraft Group SWOT Analysis